The Assist by Neil Swidey

 The Alray Taylor Second Chance Scholarship Fund

 imageInspired by the stories in The Assist, this new scholarship is designed to help promising Boston students who left college get back on track and graduate.
 It is named in memory of Alray Taylor, a warm-hearted former Charlestown High basketball star whose life was cut short in 2006.
-Tax-deductible contributions may be made by credit card through Paypal.

 Or by check: